What you'll find on this page

 Tips to help you recover

-- Follow your surgeon's instructions and take medication as directed.
+- Follow your doctor's instructions and take medication as directed.

 - Ask a friend or family member to help you for a day after your surgery so you can recuperate.

-- Keep water out of your ear until your surgeon says it's OK.
+- Keep water out of your ear until your doctor says it's OK.

 - Eat a healthy diet and drink lots of water to promote healing.